 This year, we have one basket size offered at $33.80 per week with the option of pick-up every week for 21 weeks, or every second week for 10 weeks.

 Sample Basket #16

-- Over 45 different freshly harvested certified organic vegetables, with 100+ different varieties
+- Over 45 different freshly harvested certified organic vegetables, with over one hundred different varieties

-- A weekly newsletter with news from the farm, basket contents and a recipe
+- A weekly newsletter with updates from the farm, basket contents, and a recipe

-- Possibility of participating in workshops held at the farm and at Santropol Roulant
+- The possibility of participating in workshops held at the farm and at Santropol Roulant

-When: Tuesday or Thursday from 4 pm – 7 pm, from June 13th – November 2nd
+When: Thursday from 4 pm – 7 pm, from June 14th – November 1st